3 Best Hostels in Dublin - Cobbled Streets, Creamy Guinness and a cold morning Swim

 The best way to find hostels: Hostelgeeks website and Hostelworld App

-Fancy 5 sweet Hidden Gems in Dublin?
+Fancy my Top Hidden Gem in Dublin?

 As mentioned in the beginning, we spend a whole month around Ireland.
 It was FUN!
 In the process, we experienced many different landmarks, landscapes and hidden gems.